laracbusby8/laracbusby8.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a developmental biologist.
-I'm broadly interested in how cells integrate intrinsic and extrinsic cues to coordinate cell state transitions in space and time.
+Hi!
 I'm currently an EMBO Postdoctoral Fellow at UC Berkeley in <a href="https://www.martiklab.org">Megan Martik's</a> group.
+I am a developmental biologist, broadly interested in how cells integrate intrinsic and extrinsic cues to coordinate cell state transitions in space and time.
+I'm excited about using classical experimental embryology approaches with modern molecular techniques to answer fundamental questions in vertebrate developmental biology, and have worked with systems including limb development, somitogenesis and most recently, the neural crest.